 - Mind games and practical jokes

-In a 2016 study by Safe Work Australia, over a third of workers have experienced some form of work-related violence or bullied at work at some point in their career.
+In a 2016 study by Safe Work Australia, over a third of workers have experienced some form of work-related violence or bullying at work at some point in their careers.

 What isn't workplace bullying?

 It's important to distinguish between bullying and legitimate management actions.
 Reasonable management actions carried out appropriately are not deemed as bullying.
 For instance:

 - Giving constructive feedback reasonably toward an employee's work performance.